 Investments relate to certain non-marketable equity securities in which we are a limited partner.
 Our interest, individually, in each of these investees range from 4% to below 20%.
 These investments are accounted for using the equity method.
 Our share of net income or losses based on our interest in these investments is recorded as a component of other income (expense), net in our Consolidated Statements of Income.
-During the year ended June 30, 2017, our share of income from these investments was \$6.0 million (year ended June 30, 2016 and 2015- nil, respectively).
+During the year ended June 30, 2018, our share of income (loss) from these investments was \$6.0 million (year ended June 30, 2017 and 2016-\$6.0 million and nil, respectively).

-Marketable securities are classified as available for sale securities and are recorded on our Consolidated Balance Sheets at fair value with unrealized gains and losses reported as a separate component of Accumulated Other Comprehensive Income.
+Marketable securities are classified as available for sale securities and are recorded on our Consolidated Balance Sheets at fair value with unrealized gains and losses reported as a separate component of Accumulated other comprehensive income.
+We did not hold any marketable securities as of June 30, 2018

-Long-term prepaid expenses and other long-term assets primarily relate to advance payments on long-term licenses that are being amortized over the applicable terms of the licenses.
+Long-term prepaid expenses and other long-term assets includes advance payments on long-term licenses that are being amortized over the applicable terms of the licenses and other miscellaneous assets.